bdcaf/papercss-hugo-theme/README.md

 This theme uses hugos SASS and postcss capabilities.
 However it needs [node](https://nodejs.org/en/) to be installed to setup required node modules in the project.
+Copy the file 'node_modules/' into the site directory (not the theme directory!).
-Run `npm install ci` in the theme folder to set it up.
+Run `npm install ci` in the site folder to set it up.

 ## Table of contents